often feels like a heaviness or tightness in the chest, and this may spread

 Cardamom, cayenne pepper, cinnamon, cloves (three ground), cumin, coriander, ginger, nutmeg, paprika, peppercorns (all colours) and turmeric.
 A teaspoon of turmeric should be consumed daily due to its powerful compounds that can prevent many ailments.
 Sprinkle on to egg, fish and vegetable dishes or on brown rice and other grains.

-Oils (cold-pressed only and used to cook with or dress vegetables and salads, especially with foods that contain fat-soluble nutrients, such as carotene, to enable absorption)
+Oils (cold-pressed only and used to cook with or dress vegetables and salads, especially with foods that contain fat-soluble nutrients, such as carotenoids, to enable absorption)

 NOTE Non-heme iron is found in tea and dark green leafy vegetables like spinach and kale.
 However, tea and green leafy vegetables also contain oxalates that block the absorption of iron.
-To assist the body in the absorption of non-heme iron eat a couple of strawberries, an orange, tangerine or some mango at the same time.
+To assist the body in the absorption of non-heme iron consume some lemon juice, a couple of strawberries, a kiwi fruit or some orange, tangerine or mango at the same time.

-To benefit from foods containing fat-soluble nutrients, such as the carotenoids in carrots and tomatoes, always eat together with oily foods like rapeseed oil, olive oil, fish, nut or other seed oils or avocado because carotenoids are fat-soluble, meaning they are only absorbed into the body along with fats and can then assist with the manufacture of the essential vitamin A nutrient.
+To benefit from foods containing fat-soluble nutrients, such as the carotenoids in carrots and tomatoes and other naturally orange, red and yellow foods, always eat together with oily foods like avocado, coconut oil, fish, nut, olive, seed or other plant oils because carotenoids are fat-soluble, meaning they are only absorbed into the body along with fats and can then assist with the manufacture of the essential vitamin A nutrient.

 When suffering with a heart condition it is important to avoid the herbs peppermint, ephedra, ginseng, yohimbine, liquorice, feverfew and rosemary.

 It is also very important to greatly reduce or eliminate entirely the following from the diet: